 These are just some of the questions that scientists who study fossils, also called paleontologists, try to answer.

 Dinosaur is well known for its Dinosaur fossils.
 It is also a place where the science of paleontology, has developed.
 The famous Carnegie Quarry is just one of many places where dinosaurs and other fossils are found in the park.

 Dinosaur National Monument is known for its dinosaur fossils.
-The famous Carnegie Dinosaur Quarry alone contained eleven different species such as allosaurus, diplodocus, and stegosaurus.
+The famous Carnegie Dinosaur Quarry alone contained eleven different species of dinosaurs such as allosaurus, diplodocus, and stegosaurus.
 Fossils have been discover in other locations besides the Carnegie Quarry.
-Dig deeper to discover more about these remarkable prehistoric reptiles.
+Dig deeper to discover more about these remarkable prehistoric animals.

 Hunting for Dinosaurs

 Even in a place rich with fossils, finding a dinosaur takes skill and sometimes luck.
 Paleontologists explore for signs of ancient animals not just in the fossil-rich Morrison Formation, but also at many other sites.
 Learn more about some of our recent excavations and research.

 Their bones may have survived for 149 million years, but the threats to fossils are many, from erosion to theft.
 During the summer of 2012, visitors could see paleontologists working along the quarry cliff face, but they weren't excavating bones.
 Learn what paleontologists are doing to protect our fossils.

 While you can see dinosaur bones in place in the Carnegie Quarry at Dinosaur National Monument, many museums have displays of reassembled fossil skeletons.
 Many of the dinosaurs that were excavated from Dinosaur National Monument are featured at the Carnegie Museum of Natural History in Pittsburgh, Pennsylvania.